cloudflare/cloudflare-docs/products/rules/src/content/transform/use-cases.md

 # Common use cases

 This page includes examples of URL Rewrite Rules and HTTP Header Modification Rules that address common use cases.

+---

-## URL rewrite use cases
+## URL rewrite examples

-The following common use cases illustrate how to perform URL rewrites with Transform Rules:
+The following use cases illustrate how to perform URL rewrites with Transform Rules:

 * [Rewrite path of welcome page for visitors of specific countries](#rewrite-path-of-welcome-page-for-visitors-of-specific-countries)
 * [Rewrite URL query string of blog visitors](#rewrite-url-query-string-of-blog-visitors)